 The repair process will depend on the extent of the damage.
 The affected area may be sanded and refinished for minor scratches or dents.
 However, for more extensive damage, such as water damage, the damaged boards may need to be replaced entirely.
 A professional repair service will have the necessary tools and expertise to fix the damage and restore the floor to its original condition.
-Chicago Hardwood Floor Repair is available and recommended for more significant repairs or those not experienced in DIY repairs.
+Contacting professionals are recommended for more significant repairs or those not experienced in DIY repairs.

 Gaps between hardwood floor boards are caused by the wood shrinking and expanding with changes in humidity levels.
 These gaps can range from tiny slivers to wide chasms.
 These gaps usually close up again in a year, but if they remain large and do not close back up, you might need to fix them.